Be sure to choose the correct Application Version from the dropdown on the right to see only information that applies to the correct version of Exago.

-In order to connect to your cloud server, you'll need to obtain your access key and secret key.
+- Obtain the access key and secret key.
 See Getting Your Access Key ID and Secret Access Key for more information.

-- bucketname - The storage directory.
+bucketname: The storage directory.

 To enable EC2 instances access to S3 buckets, an IAM role needs to be created and tied to the instances with a policy allowing that level of access.

 To use instance credentials, set every instance of accesskey to ec2.

 The Config, Reports, and Temp files can all reside in a single S3 bucket, and will be placed automatically into separate Config, Reports, and Temp folders, which should not need to be created ahead of time.

 An Exago installation contains a minimum of one base configuration file, typically named

 WebReports.xml, which tells the application where to store Reports and Temp files.

 There are three ways to specify a cloud location for this config file: